pypeit/PypeIt/doc/coadd2d.rst

 and parameters for the reduction steps.
 The ``spectrograph`` name is **required**.

-See :ref:`pypeit_par:Coadd2DPar Keywords` for a list of the options specific to coadd2d including :doc:`manual`.
+See :ref:`coadd2dpar` for a list of the options specific to coadd2d including :doc:`manual`.

 The :ref:`data_block` always begins/ends with *spec2d read*/*spec2d end*.